twonoise/usbmidi/README.md

     rmmod -f snd-usb-audio  # Use Force with caution. modprobe snd-usb-audio midi2_enable=0

 Note that with Midi 2.0, only Echo mode is fully operational.
 Midi 2.0 messages should not be passed through cable.
-While code support it and technically will work, there is nonsense to use it as other than informational tests, cable loopback (note increase RTT for 8 bytes, compared to 3, @ 31250 bps) or feed to/from serial terminal.
+While code support it and technically will work, there is nonsense to use it as other than informational tests, cable loopback (note increase RTT for 8 bytes, compared to three, @ 31250 bps) or feed to/from serial terminal.
 Or, MIDI 2.0<->1.0 translation need.
 But i do not want to reinvent the bike, because your Linux PC already have this translation inside, and it is used after switch to MIDI 1.0 using command above.

 Modes
 -----

 For bare board, with only Reset switch added, there is only **Hardware Echo** (loopback) mode, you will see _one_ bright blink after inserting board into USB.

 If 3-pin header installed, you select two more modes: **regular MIDI bridge** at 31250 bps when `D10` to `D11` are shorted using jumper (before power on).
 There will be _two_ blinks.
 And `D9` to `D10` jumper is same but **38400 bps**, which allows to send and receive at serial terminal; there will be _three_ blinks.